“The harvest depends on the seasons

 Artist Bio

-Nini is currently studying in the Faculty of Fine Arts at Concordia University in Montréal (Canada) where her artworks have been exhibited at the VAV Gallery, featured in the InArte Journal, and highlighted in the university's Fine Art News.
-She has also received funding for her artistic activities from RBC (Royal Bank of Canada) and Concordia’s Dean’s Office in collaboration with the Greater Montreal area’s REM (Réseau express métropolitain).
+Nini Wang is currently completing her BFA in Studio Arts at Concordia University in Montréal, Canada.
+Her artworks have been exhibited at the VAV Gallery, featured in the InArte Journal, and highlighted in Concordia’s Fine Arts News.
+She has received significant support for her artistic practice, including a scholarship from the Royal Bank of Canada (RBC) and a collaborative grant from the Government of Quebec and Concordia University.

 Artist Origins